emma-sax4/emmasax4.info/.github/NOTES/structure_of_this_project.md

 ## `_config.yml`

 This is where we tell Jekyll all of the configurations for this project.
 Each time this file is changed, restart your local Jekyll server to get the new changes.

+## `feed.xml`

+This site implements a basic RSS feed for subscribers to keep an eye on the blog posts on this site.
+This file automatically updates whenever Travis CI will build on the `release` branch builds.
+A subscriber should use some sort of feed reader to watch the feed.

 ## `Gemfile` and `Gemfile.lock`